 How to apply for churches

-Please read this document in full before applying
+Please read these documents in full before applying

-The next deadline is midnight on 9 May 2019 (i.e. Thursday night) for a decision in July 2019.
+The next deadline will be midnight on 12th May 2022 for a decision in July 2022.

 Decisions on all grant applications are made by our Grants Committee, comprised of experts from the church and heritage sectors, which meets three times a year.
 Decisions can not be amended between meetings.

 Unfortunately the amount of funding available is limited.
 Therefore we sadly cannot guarantee your success, and can only offer grants towards a small proportion of the many deserving projects which we are asked to support each round.
 We strongly encourage you to apply for as many other grants as possible and to start local fundraising as early as you can.
 For more funding sources and fundraising advice please click here.

 To find out about the recent changes we have made to our grant programmes see here.

 A Project Development Report Template can also be found here.

 The Gateway Grants Programme offers grants from £3,000 to £10,000 to local churches trusts to fund projects that support organisational development, increase their capacity to support churches in their area or that deliver new ways of supporting churches.
 Before applying please read the Guidance Note below:

 Expressions of interest must first be submitted to firstname.lastname@example.org.
 Selected projects will then be advised of the next steps and invited to work up a submission to be entered via our online portal.
 Any questions should be directed to Nigel Mills email@example.com